Alex Antic: Federal Parliament

+President, SA Liberals

+Antic has recruited evangelical and Pentecostal Christians into the party in South Australia.

+On 19 September 2026, Antic was elected president of the South Australian branch of the Liberal Party, winning 119 votes to 73, over the only other candidate, the moderate Nicola Centofanti.
+The prospect of Antic as president led to speculation that the federal party might forcibly take over the state branch because of concerns over the senator's close relationship with populist rightOne Nation.
+RedBridge poll director and former Liberal Party strategist Tony Barry previously called Antic a "vote-losing machine" for the party.

 Political views

 Antic is aligned with the right faction within the South Australian Liberals, and, during the Morrison government, was identified with the National Right faction of the Liberal Party.
-He appears regularly on Sky News Australia and has been a guest on far-right programs, including Steve Bannon’s podcast.
-He was set to be the MC for a speaking tour of Donald Trump Jr before it was cancelled, and was a guest at a forum with disgraced former Hillsong preacher Pat Mesiti.

 In his maiden speech in September 2019, Antic spoke of his support for the development of an Australian nuclear power industry.
-He also lambasted “the tyranny of political correctness”, and criticised the push towards developing renewable sources of energy.
+He also lambasted "the tyranny of political correctness", and criticised the push towards developing renewable sources of energy.
 In November 2019, he opposed moves to decriminalise sex work in South Australia, stating that sex workers were being exploited and that it was hypocritical to support decriminalisation while opposing the use of grid girls at the Australian Grand Prix and Clipsal 500.

+His views have shifted over time to far right, building an online following by courting vaccine sceptics during the COVID-19 pandemic and railing against "woke" culture.
+In the early 2020s he appeared regularly on Sky News Australia and was a guest on far-right programs, including Steve Bannon’s podcast.
+He was set to be the MC for a speaking tour of Donald Trump Jr before it was cancelled, and was a guest at a forum with disgraced former Hillsong preacher Pat Mesiti.

 In 2024, Antic voted against the Australian Government's proposed legislation to ban children under 16 from social media.
-He was the only Liberal Party member who voted against it.
+He was the only Liberal Party senator who voted against it.

+In 2026, Antic was the only Liberal Party senator to vote against the Albanese government's hate speech legislation.